Costa Rican Social Security Fund: Funding

-The federal government is legally required to assume any and all debt that the Caja amasses.
+The government is legally required to assume any and all debt that the Caja amasses.
 The Caja budget had multiplied nearly seven-fold from 1972 to 1979.
 By 1982, following economic crisis, the program faced a budget deficit of $26 million, equal to a third of its annual budget.
 Originally, Caja employees received coverage despite not having a payroll tax for the program.
 This was ended in 1982, when a 4% payroll tax was instituted.
 Likewise the payroll tax share paid by non-Caja employers was increased from 6.75% to 9.25%.
 As of 2006, 76% of the Caja budget came from employee and employer contributions.
 Services for low-income residents who have their coverage paid by the state are funded by a luxury goods tax.
 From 1982 to 1985, the Social Security Fund constructed 150 new rural health posts and increased training of medical workers, despite International Monetary Fund austerity measures being in effect.
 In 1995, 36% of public social spending, itself 13% of GDP, went toward health care.